Aaron Wealth Advisors LLC Sells 243,255 Shares of Danaher Co. (NYSE:DHR)

-Aaron Wealth Advisors LLC trimmed its position in shares of Danaher Co.
-(NYSE:DHR – Get Rating) by 93.8% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 16,048 shares of the conglomerate’s stock after selling 243,255 shares during the period.
-Danaher accounts for 1.0% of Aaron Wealth Advisors LLC’s portfolio, making the stock its 25th largest holding.
-Aaron Wealth Advisors LLC’s holdings in Danaher were worth $4,068,000 at the end of the most recent quarter.
+Aaron Wealth Advisors LLC reduced its stake in Danaher Co.
+(NYSE:DHR – Get Rating) by 93.8% during the second quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 16,048 shares of the conglomerate’s stock after selling 243,255 shares during the period.
+Danaher makes up 1.0% of Aaron Wealth Advisors LLC’s portfolio, making the stock its 25th largest holding.
+Aaron Wealth Advisors LLC’s holdings in Danaher were worth $4,068,000 as of its most recent filing with the SEC.

-Several other institutional investors and hedge funds have also recently modified their holdings of the company.
-US Asset Management LLC raised its position in shares of Danaher by 0.6% during the 1st quarter.
-US Asset Management LLC now owns 5,774 shares of the conglomerate’s stock valued at $1,694,000 after purchasing an additional 37 shares during the period.
-Mairs & Power Inc. increased its holdings in Danaher by 4.1% in the 4th quarter.
-Mairs & Power Inc. now owns 959 shares of the conglomerate’s stock valued at $316,000 after acquiring an additional 38 shares during the last quarter.
-Encompass Wealth Advisors LLC increased its holdings in Danaher by 1.9% in the 1st quarter.
-Encompass Wealth Advisors LLC now owns 2,292 shares of the conglomerate’s stock valued at $672,000 after acquiring an additional 42 shares during the last quarter.
-Howe & Rusling Inc. increased its holdings in Danaher by 48.8% in the 1st quarter.
-Howe & Rusling Inc. now owns 128 shares of the conglomerate’s stock valued at $38,000 after acquiring an additional 42 shares during the last quarter.
-Finally, Bank Pictet & Cie Asia Ltd. increased its holdings in Danaher by 2.0% in the 1st quarter.
-Bank Pictet & Cie Asia Ltd. now owns 2,212 shares of the conglomerate’s stock valued at $649,000 after acquiring an additional 43 shares during the last quarter.
+Other institutional investors and hedge funds also recently bought and sold shares of the company.
+GHP Investment Advisors Inc. bought a new stake in shares of Danaher in the 1st quarter worth about $26,000.
+Lloyd Advisory Services LLC. bought a new stake in shares of Danaher in the 1st quarter worth about $26,000.
+Landmark Wealth Management LLC bought a new stake in shares of Danaher in the 1st quarter worth about $32,000.
+Lansing Street Advisors bought a new stake in shares of Danaher in the 1st quarter worth about $34,000.
+Finally, American National Bank bought a new stake in shares of Danaher in the 1st quarter worth about $35,000.
 77.27% of the stock is currently owned by institutional investors.

 Danaher Trading Down 1.5 %